Robert Cottingham

 Introduction

-Robert Cottingham (born 1935 in Brooklyn, New York) is an American artist known for his paintings and prints of urban American landscapes showing building facades, neon signs, movie marquees, railroad heralds and shop fronts.
+Robert Cottingham (born 26 September 1935 in Brooklyn, New York) is an American artist known for his paintings and prints of urban American landscapes, showing building facades, neon signs, movie marquees, railroad heralds, and shop fronts.

-His first solo show was in 1971 at the OK Harris Gallery in New York.
 In 1990, he was elected into the National Academy of Design as an Associate Academician, and became a full Academician in 1994.
-A retrospective of Cottingham's work took place at the Smithsonian American Art Museum in 1998.
+A retrospective of Cottingham's prints took place at the Smithsonian American Art Museum in 1999.

 Wikidata identifier